Welded extensions and ribbon restrictions of diagrammatical moves: Introduction

-As in \cite{fused}, we focus on the string link case, which are embedded intervals with prescribed fixed ends, and consider specifically three local moves, namely $SC$ which modelizes link-homotopy, $\Delta$ which modelizes link-homology and $BP$ which modelizes band-passing (see Figure 8).
+As in \cite{fused}, we focus on the string link case, which are embedded intervals with prescribed fixed ends, and consider specifically three local moves, namely $SC$ which models link-homotopy, $\Delta$ which models link-homology and $BP$ which models band-passing (see Figure 8).
 More precisely: \begin{itemize} \item for $SC$, it was proven in \cite{fused} that the self-virtualization move $SV$, which turns any classical crossing involving portions of the same strand to a virtual crossing, is a welded extension.
-Without surprise, we prove that it is also a ribbon residue (Theorem 2.14); \item for $\Delta$, it was proven in \cite{fused} that both the fused move $F$, which allows any strand to pass under classical crossings, and the virtual conjugation move $VC$, which surrounds a classical crossing by two virtual ones, are welded extension.
-We prove that $F$ is a ribbon residue while $VC$ is not (Theorem 2.17).
-This provides a way to designate $F$ as a preferred welded extension, carrying more topological meaning; \item for $BP$, a welded extension was given in \cite{fused}, but we prove that it is not a ribbon residue.
-More strikingly, there is no welded extension which is a ribbon residue.
-Indeed, we prove that the virtual band-passing move $BV$, which turns all four classical crossings of a band-passing patterns into virtual ones, is a ribbon residue (Theorem 2.20) even if, surprisingly enough, it is not a welded extension. \end{itemize}
+Without surprise, we prove that it is also a ribbon residue (Theorem~\ref{SVresSC}); \item for $\Delta$, it was proven in \cite{fused} that both the fused move $F$, which allows any strand to pass under classical crossings, and the virtual conjugation move $VC$, which surrounds a classical crossing by two virtual ones, are welded extensions.
+We prove that $F$ is a ribbon residue while $VC$ is not (Theorem~\ref{FresDelta}).
+This provides a way to designate $F$ as a preferred welded extension, carrying more topological meaning; \item for $BP$, we prove (Theorem~\ref{VresBP}) that the action of Spun($BP$) of knotted surfaces is much stronger than that of $BP$ on classical string links, as its ribbon residue is the $V$ move, which trivializes welded string links.
+Even after restricting the action of Spun($BP$) to avoid some artefacts, the ribbon residue obtained (Theorem~\ref{BVpsresBP}) still trivializes classical string links.
+As a result, no welded extension of $BP$ which w-generates the $SV$ move can be a ribbon residue, including the one given in \cite{fused}. \end{itemize}

 The paper is organized as follows.
 In Section 1, we set the global background: the general notation is set in Section 1.1, welded knot theory and its relationship with ribbon surfaces are presented in Section 1.2, and local moves, welded extensions and ribbon residues are defined in Section 1.3.
 Section 2 is devoted to the above-mentionned moves, $SC$ in Section 2.1, $\Delta$ in Section 2.2 and $BP$ in Section 2.3. \\